 Which neighbourhoods in Berlin are up-and-coming now?

-The following neighbourhoods are attracting more and more attention for various reasons.
-We’ll see big changes over the next decade, particularly in the property prices.
+In 2020, Berlin’s most up-and-coming neighbourhoods are Moabit, Wedding, Lichtenberg, Treptow and Weißensee.
+They’ll see big changes over the next decade, particularly in the property prices.
+They are great areas to invest in.

 Moabit is technically part of Mitte and so is very central, but has not attracted much attention until fairly recently.
 It’s just a 5-minute bus journey from both Tegel Airport and Berlin Hauptbahnhof.
 The future plan for Tegel Airport makes buying property in Moabit a fantastic investment opportunity.
 You’ll find all the amenities you need on Turmstrasse, the main high street, where the old Schultheiss brewery was converted into a shopping mall and hotel just last year.